How can I get fair auto insurance rates? (Expert Tips)

 As you can see, there can be substantial disparities between rates from state to state, ranging from under $900 to over $2,000.
 From there, it breaks down further by city and zip code.
 Which zip code is more expensive for car insurance in your state?
 Check out our car insurance guides by state for all of the specifics.

 Next, we will cover some of the factors that affect your rates.

-Car insurance companies consider many different factors when determining auto insurance rates for their customers.
-This video outlines many of them:
+Car insurance companies consider many different factors when determining car insurance rates for their customers.

 One of the main factors that a car insurance company will consider when setting insurance rates is your driving record.

-Along with your marital status and driving record, your age, credit score, and even your commute time can all influence the cost of your auto insurance.
-Let’s take a closer look at the factors that affect fair auto insurance rates.
+Along with your marital status and driving history, your age, credit score, and even your commute time can all influence the cost of your car insurance.
+Let’s take a closer look at the factors that affect fair car insurance rates.